-I am a Board member of the ecospirituality charity Radical Joy for Hard Times www.radicaljoy.org
+Harriet is Board member of the ecospirituality charity Radical Joy for Hard Times www.radicaljoy.org

-I am also available to give talks and workshops at events, festivals and for organisations.
+and is available to give talks and workshops at events, festivals and for organisations.

-I am accredited through the International Association of Coaches, Therapists and Mentors http://www.iactm.com
+Accredited through the International Association of Coaches, Therapists and Mentors http://www.iactm.com

 While some offerings are at a set price, such as teaching and training courses, many offerings are available for free, such as podcasts, blog, articles and voluntary group facilitation.
 Others, such as yoga, one-to-one guiding and healing are available to you in the Gift Economy.
 This means that there is no set price: you pay what you feel it is worth, in terms of the offering itself, the cost to me that you believe it may incur to offer this service, and for an honest reflection of how you believe the service can be exchanged for money that is so helpful for living.